Call it the ultimate opportunity to reinvent yourself and build new bridges … all you have to do is quit your job.

 - Savings will save your sanity.
 Having money in the bank is what afforded me the chance to do this crazy thing called “up and leave your job without a new start date at another company.”
 It’s an enormous gamble to walk away from a steady paycheque … having a little financial padding will help you sleep.

 - Say yes to meetings.
 But don’t be afraid to end the chat if you realize it’s not going to result in a positive outcome.
-I once accepted a meeting with a man who’d interviewed me for a position a year prior.
+(I once accepted a meeting with a man who’d interviewed me for a position a year prior.
 As soon as I sat down, he began rambling before heading into a sales pitch for a new biz he was starting.
 I was out of there shortly after.
-In hindsight, I should’ve asked for an agenda before taking the meeting.
+In hindsight, I could’ve asked for an agenda before taking the meeting).

 - Be selective about who you give your phone number to.
 I’ve had too many people say “I know a journalist who works for _________.
 Maybe they can help you.”
 The reality is, they probably can’t.
 Get out there and meet people who don’t work in your field (or the one you’ve left behind).

-- Be proud of taking the plunge.
+- Be proud of yourself for taking the plunge.
 Maybe it worked out, perhaps it was a disaster (like me on roller skates).
 Either way, you did it.
 Most people wouldn’t have.